awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.
 + The system launches a temporary, SSM\-enabled helper instance\.
 + The system stops your original instance, and creates a backup\.
 It then attaches the original root volume to the helper instance\.
 + The system uses Run Command to run EC2Rescue on the helper instance\.
 On Windows, EC2Rescue enables password generation for the local Administrator by using EC2Config or EC2Launch on the attached, original root volume\.
-On Linux, EC2Rescue generates and injects a new SSH key and saves the private key, encrypted, in Parameter Store.
+On Linux, EC2Rescue generates and injects a new SSH key and saves the private key, encrypted, in Parameter Store\.
 When finished, EC2Rescue reattaches the root volume back to the original instance\.
-+ (Windows) The system creates a new Amazon Machine Image \(AMI\) of your instance, now that password generation is enabled\.
++ The system creates a new Amazon Machine Image \(AMI\) of your instance, now that password generation is enabled\.
 You can use this AMI to create a new EC2 instance, and associate a new key pair if needed\.
 + The system restarts your original instance, and terminates the temporary instance\.
 The system also terminates the temporary VPC and the Lambda functions created at the start of the automation\.
-+ (Windows) Your instance generates a new password you can decode from the EC2 console using the current key pair assigned to the instance\.
++ **Windows**: Your instance generates a new password you can decode from the EC2 console using the current key pair assigned to the instance\.

-+ (Linux) You can SSH to the instance by using the SSH key stored under Parameter Store as `/ec2rl/openssh/<instanceid>/key`
+  **Linux**: You can SSH to the instance by using the SSH key stored in Systems Manager Parameter Store as **/ec2rl/openssh/*instance\_id*/key**\.

 ## Before You Begin<a name="automation-ec2reset-begin"></a>